klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/introduction.md

 The following are some of the applications of a DAO in the metaverse:

-**1. Overall governance**

-DAOs enable a decentralized governance model in the metaverse, where community members lead the decision-making process by voting and reaching a consensus.
+**1. Overall governance**: DAOs enable a decentralized governance model in the metaverse, where community members lead the decision-making process by voting and reaching a consensus.
 For example, [Decentraland](https://docs.decentraland.org/player/general/dao/dao-userguide/) is a DAO that allows members to vote on decisions regarding wearables for user avatars, land auctions, and grants for property development.
 Each member's voting power is calculated based on their total balance of MANA, NAMES, and LAND in their connected wallet.

-**2. Shared ownership**

-DAOs enable users to participate in shared ownership schemes for NFTs, where community members can pool funds to invest in them.
+**2. Shared ownership**: DAOs enable users to participate in shared ownership schemes for NFTs, where community members can pool funds to invest in them.

-**3. Fundraising**

-Community members can use the tokens they purchased to fund and support the development of the metaverse project.
+**3. Fundraising**: Community members can use the tokens they purchased to fund and support the development of the metaverse project.